-The Preliminary Information to Determine Eligibility for Permanent Residence form is completed by the department and signed by the Department Chair.
-Next, it is forwarded to ISSS and Academic Affairs for approval.
+Step 1 - The e-form, Permanent Residency - Eligibility Form, is completed by the department and signed by the Department Chair in iTerp.
+ISSS will forward the eform to Academic Affairs for approval.

-During this meeting, ISSS determines the employee's eligibility for sponsorship, reviews the extensive evidence required for Step 3, discusses timelines, and recommends next steps.
+During this meeting, ISSS determines the employee's eligibility for sponsorship, reviews the evidence required to file a petition, discusses timelines, and recommends next steps.

 Step 3 - The employee compiles evidence to be filed with I-140:

 (1) Evidence of employment in the academic field for at least three years following PhD

 (3) Detailed, current Curriculum Vitae (CV)